My email list received a HIGHLY popular email on how to lower resting heart rate…

 “That sounds a little extreme, is that even healthy?”

 And this is where it gets interesting, because from my research, it looks like it’s an absolute life-saver for a lot of people from a health standpoint.
-Blood pressure is lowered, risk of diabetes plummets, heart health increases, etc.
+Inflammation goes down, blood pressure is lowered, risk of diabetes plummets, heart health increases, etc.